OpenNewsLabs/field-guide-open-source-newsroom/Chapter04-Code-First-Release.md

-# Chapter 4: Code: Getting To The First Release
+# Chapter 4: Code, and Getting To The First Release

 In this chapter, we'll talk about how to set up your open source project and write code in ways that: